jake1164/IPTVGuideDog/README.md

 IPTVGuideDog follows an open-core model.

 The current focus is delivering a stable, fully usable self-hosted lineup manager.
-Optional extensions may be introduced in future releases.
+Advanced features may be introduced in future releases.

 ---

 ## License

 Core: Apache License 2.0
 See `LICENSE` for details.

-Optional extensions may be licensed separately in the future.

 ---

 ## Status

 The CLI is stable and usable today.
 The service layer is under active development with an architecture-first approach.